Capillary/api-documentation/source/includes/_recommendations.md

 ## GET Cart Recommendation

-Retrieves the recommended products based on the current cart items.
+Retrieves the recommended products of a specific cart items.